-Make sure to use electrode positive polarity for the spool and push-pull guns, which is the same for standard MIG welding for typical solid wire welding with a spool gun.
+Make sure to use negative polarity for the work clamp while using the spool and push-pull guns, which is the same configuration used for standard MIG welding for typical solid wire welding with a spool gun.
 It is possible that some specialty wires may vary from these recommendations.
 Always consider the wire manufacturer's recommendations as the final authority on polarity.
 Most gasless flux-cored wires are electrode negative polarity.
 Use with flux-cored wire is not recommended because there is no shielding gas to assist in cooling the gun, and the gun nozzle may become plugged or damaged due to the excessive amounts of spatter produced in gasless flux-cored welding.